Paulescu/image-classification-with-local-vlms/README.md

 ![Visualize evals](./media/pug.png)

-Even though we said to the Languag Model in the prompt that the image was either a cat or a dog, there is no guarantee that it will only output those two labels.
+Even though we said to the Language Model in the prompt that the image was either a cat or a dog, there is no guarantee that it will only output those two labels.

 We have just seen this kind of behaviour, and you will see it again and again when you try to get the model to output a specific format.